Home / Blog / Free tools guide

 Demand planning software turns history and assumptions into a forward view you can buy and stock against.
 Paid suites bundle workflow, integrations, and support; free demand planning software is often the right place to tighten data discipline and test methods before you sign a large contract.

 Straight answer: look for easy imports, transparent methods, and room to sanity-check outputs.
-Varox targets AI-assisted forecasting and planning in the browser at no charge—treat it as a serious draft, not an autopilot; check in-app Docs for your use case.
+Varox runs SKU forecasting and planning in the browser on a real Free plan—treat outputs as a draft you reconcile, not autopilot; check in-app Docs for your use case.

 What “demand planning” covers here